Discover more from The Hell Project

 Therefore God doesn’t send people to hell, they choose it (Romans 1:18,21,25).

-This is a weak argument and so easy to take down.
-It isn't the strongest argument against traditionalism nor is it mine.
+This isn't the strongest argument against traditionalism nor is it one I would make.
 The title of this section assumes the author has THE biblical view of hell which as I've shown above needs some further work.
-That said, I do believe that God has put in us an understanding of justice and an eternal existence of torment is not a just or proportionate response to a finite existence in sin.
+That said, I do believe that God has put in us an understanding of justice and from that, an eternal existence of torment is not a just or proportionate response to a finite existence in sin.

 Please read Romans 1 and find where Paul taught eternal conscious torment.
 Actually read the whole of Romans and find where he mentions 'hell', 'gehenna' or 'hades' once.
-Words like wrath and judgement don't count.
-While you are reading, see what he says about sin and death - Romans 6:20-23 for example:
+Words like wrath and judgement don't count as they don’t equate to eternal torment.
+While you are reading, see what Paul says about sin and death - Romans 6:20-23 for example:

 For when you were slaves of sin, you were free in regard to righteousness.
 But what fruit were you getting at that time from the things of which you are now ashamed?
 For the end of those things is death.
 But now that you have been set free from sin and have become slaves of God, the fruit you get leads to sanctification and its end, eternal life.
 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.